rom1415/pifmstation/README.md

 Requirements :

 You need an apache web server (or nginx) with PHP to run the web application.
-Create a "music" folder into pifmplay folder and put all your songs in it (mp3 files only)
+Put all your songs (mp3 files only) into the "music" folder located in the "pifmplay" folder.

 Installation :